Bikeman868/NPL/docs/LANGUAGE.md

 Messages are used to pass information between processes.
-Messages also have context that tells you something about the message, where it came from, the context in which is was created etc. The message ontext can be examined and mutated in your application code with the `context` reserved word.
+Messages also have context that tells you something about the message, where it came from, the context in which is was created etc. The message context can be examined and mutated in your application code with the `context` reserved word.

 Messages also contain routing information that tells the runtime system how to process the message, and what to do with any other messages that are emitted as a result of processing this one.
 The routing of